Here I want to address some of the more frequent questions I get in YouTube comments/messages or in other ways.

 Q: What are you using to make your songs?

 A: I’m using FL Studio with a bunch of plug-ins to make all of my songs.
-As for plug-ins, I mainly the ReFX Nexus, iZotope’s Ozone for mastering purposes, the free Synth1 VST and lots of FL plug-ins like Toxic Biohazard and Gross Beat.
+As for plug-ins, I mainly use iZotope’s Ozone for mastering purposes.
+For the sounds I’m using the ReFX Nexus and the free Synth1 VST and lots of FL plug-ins like Toxic Biohazard.

 Q: How long does it take you to make a song?